Cases Tried In:

 Fairfax, VA Pedestrian Accident Attorney

 When pedestrians are involved in car collisions, the pedestrian is more likely to suffer catastrophic, disabling, and fatal injuries.
 These accidents are unfortunately common, and negligent parties can be held legally and financially responsible for their actions in causing the accident.
-A Fairfax pedestrian accident lawyer can help injured pedestrians or their surviving family members file a personal injury or wrongful death claim for their losses.
+A Fairfax, VA, pedestrian accident lawyer can help injured pedestrians or their surviving family members file a personal injury or wrongful death claim for their losses.

 It is not easy to file an insurance or civil claim when you are severely injured.
 By working with a Fairfax, VA, personal injury lawyer, pedestrians can prove whether a driver was responsible for the collision and, if so, hold them liable for losses like property damage, hospital transportation, surgeries, bills, and lost income.
 At Whitlock Law, LLC, our team can support you and your family after a pedestrian and motor vehicle accident.